pain can occur during the first, second or

-pain in breast during pregnancy
+pain during pregnancy.

-what you should do to reduce the
+what you should do to

 pain?

-Your best bet is to find a few good, supportive bras.
-Take the time to get fitted by a knowledgeable salesperson in a large department store or maternity shop.
+find a few good, supportive bras.
+Take the time to get fitted by a

 You may find that bras with underwires are less comfortable now.
 To prevent chafing, look for soft material with no seams near the nipple.
 Cotton bras will be more comfortable and breathable than synthetic.